MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-s-mime.md

 ---
 title: Configure S/MIME for Windows 10 and Windows 10 Mobile (Windows 10)
-description: In Windows 10, S/MIME lets users encrypt outgoing messages and attachments so that only intended recipients who have a digital identification (ID), also known as a certificate, can read them. ms.assetid: 7F9C2A99-42EB-4BCC-BB53-41C04FBBBF05
+description: In Windows 10 S/MIME lets users encrypt outgoing messages and attachments so that only intended recipients who have a digital identification (ID) also known as a certificate can read them.
+MSHAttr: PreferredLib /library
+ms.assetid: 7F9C2A99-42EB-4BCC-BB53-41C04FBBBF05
 keywords: ["encrypt", "digital signature"] ms.prod: W10